 Relief from Combat Flashbacks

 There is hope, a way for veterans to complete the mission they felt they had not completed.
 In initial cases, V-RRT® has proven so far to be effective for veterans.
 It can be taught to veterans so they can take command of their combat flashbacks and finally complete their mission, beginning with one battlefield memory at a time.
-Of course V-Rapid Reduction Technique® is not a cure for all PTSD symptoms, and more study on the V-RRT should be done, but there is tremendous promise.
-Veterans can heal from combat flashbacks.
+Of course, V-Rapid Reduction Technique® is not a cure for all PTSD symptoms, and more study on the V-RRT should be done, but there was a tremendous promise.
+It was shown in the pilot study that Veterans can heal from combat flashbacks.